- 2 large egg whites

 - Preheat oven to 225°.
 Add cream of tartar to egg whites; beat on medium speed until foamy.
 Gradually add sugar, 1 tablespoon at a time, beating on high after each addition until sugar is dissolved.
 Continue beating until stiff glossy peaks form.

-- Cut a small hole in the tip of a pastry bag or in a corner of a food-safe plastic bag.
+- Cut a small hole in the tip of a pastry bag.
 Transfer meringue to bag.
-Pipe 4-3/4-in. bunny shapes onto parchment paper-lined baking sheets.
+Pipe 4-3/4-in. bunny shapes onto parchment-lined baking sheets.
 Bake 1-1/2 hours or until firm.
 Remove to wire racks to cool completely.

 - In a microwave, melt candy coating; stir until smooth.
-Place in another pastry or plastic bag; cut a small hole in the tip of the bag.
+Place in another pastry bag; cut a small hole in the tip of the bag.
 Pipe ears, whiskers and mouths on bunnies with melted candy coating.
 Attach hearts for eyes and nose.
-Yield: 1 dozen.

 Cute but needs some flavor.
 Next time I make them I will add some peppermint extract like in the Mint Merengues recipe.